 "Yes," Smith concluded, his chapped lips breaking into a professorial grin of acceptance, and internal accomplishment, somehow.

-A short term pleasure which was interrupted by a barrage of bullets from an over flying plane.
-Which sprayed lead into trees, dirt and rocks rather than human or equine flesh, this time.
-And a thin layer of frost which did smell of urine after the platoon got back up on its tired feet.
+The short term pleasure was interrupted by a barrage of bullets from an over flying plane.
+It sprayed lead into trees, dirt and rocks rather than human or equine flesh, this time.
+There was a thin layer of frost on the ground which did smell of urine after the platoon got back up on its tired feet.

-"Andiomo, muchos!"
-Smith self observed himself declare from atop of his horse, leading the platoon onward, armed with its Winchesters, Gewher and Manhlicker rifles manufactured fifty years ago, against the Italian and German made small arms and artillery produced in the last 10 years by highly paid engineers.
+"Andiomo, muchachos!"
+Smith self observed himself declare from atop of his horse, leading the platoon onward.
+A group of dedicated misfits armed with its Winchesters, Gewher and Manhlicker rifles manufactured fifty years ago, against the Italian and German made small arms and artillery produced in the last 10 years by highly paid engineers.